Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Method

+During training, Hermes learns class-specific representations for each task prior token and typical image features for each modality prior.
+In inference, context-priors and image feature maps undergo a bi-directional update, where priors assimilate instance-specific information from feature maps, and in turn, feature maps are augmented with learned prior knowledge.
+This interactive process is realized by attention weights, making Hermes a dynamic and adaptive model that enhances segmentation performance.

 \textbf{Hierarchical modeling.} The effectiveness of hierarchical modeling is well-established in dense prediction tasks~\cite{lin2017feature,chen2018encoder}.
-Drawing inspiration from this, we apply our context prior approach hierarchically at each scale.
+We apply our context-prior approach hierarchically at multiple scales.
 The posterior prototypes from each scale are concatenated together and processed by an MLP as the final prototypes for segmentation.
 This design allows Hermes to learn prior knowledge across different scales, effectively merging multi-scale contextual information to improve the segmentation performance.